Investing alongside the endowment

 How charitable trusts work

-A charitable remainder trust is a fund in your name, managed by MIT, that pays you, or the beneficiary you name, five percent of its fair market value annually for life.
-If the market value increases, so does the annual payout.
-At the end of the contract, the remaining trust assets pass to MIT, to be used according to your instructions.
+A charitable remainder unitrust is a fund in your name, managed by the MIT Investment Management Company (MITMCo), that pays you, or the beneficiary you name, five percent of its fair market value annually for life.
+If the market value of the trusts’ assets increases, so does the annual payout.
+A charitable remainder annuity trust operates in the same manner, except that the five percent payout is fixed and based on the value of your initial contribution to the trust.
+At the end of the trust term, the remaining trust assets pass to MIT, to be used according to your instructions.

-Establishing a charitable remainder unitrust provides you with—
+Establishing a charitable remainder trust provides you with—

 - an income tax deduction,